Aeolian Islands Yacht Charter Guide

 The most remote of the islands, Stromboli is little more than a volcano rising out of the sea.
 Stromboli is a fully active (and typically cone-shaped) volcano in a constant state of mild activity, punctuated by occasional larger and fiercer eruptions.
 The most recent violent eruption was a brief event in March 2007 which caused the closure of the summit area.
 Stromboli is popular for trips out at night to see magma spurting out of the cone-like a dramatic natural fireworks display.
 (Though for the less brave at heart, a panoramic view from another (safer) viewing platform, such as your yacht would suffice).

 Filicudi and Alicudi lie to the West and are comparatively much less visited islands, particularly Alicudi; but both are spectacular and have appealing anchorage spots for (another) long lunch of involtini alla melanzane, freshly caught 'totano” calamari or fish… and plenty of Sicilian wine.
 The completely uninhabited western side of Alicudi reveals particularly magnificent rock walls plunging into the water.

 You would normally fly to the Sicily airports of Catania or Palermo, where most of the charter boats are located.
-From these ports it's approximately 2-3 hours cruising by motor yacht or a day's sail to get to the island of your choice.
+From these ports it's approximately 2 hours cruising by motor yacht to the Aeolian Islands or a day's sail to get to the island of your choice.

-Boatbookings can find you the ideal charter yacht in Sicily and Aeolian Islands.
-Click here so see our the Sicily and Aeolian Islands Charter Yachts or simply contact us and we'll recommend the best boat for you.
+Boatbookings can find you the ideal charter yacht in Sicily and the Aeolian Islands.
+Click here to see our the Sicily and Aeolian Islands Charter Yachts or simply contact us and we'll recommend the best boat for you.